Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 **New and exisiting installations**

-For new or exisiting ESGF node installations, first read the [following document](www.esgf.com) _needs proper link_ on ESGF policies, as this will influence the type of installation you need to deploy.
+For new or exisiting ESGF node installations, first read the [following document](www.esgf.com) _needs proper link and updating_ on ESGF policies, as this will influence the type of installation you need to deploy.

 ### 1.2 How to install
 **Requirements, setup and usage documentation**